jsilveira/text-explorer/README.md

 ## How it works

 Everything runs in the client, a Google Chrome page.
 It loads the file in a separate service worker, and all the searches and processing runs there without blocking the UI.
-Searches on large files also provide instant feedback on a subset of documents so you can create and tweak your regular expression without waiting for the filter on the whole data set.
-None of the data leaves your local browser, nothing is uploaded.
+Searches on large files have instant feedback on a smaller subset of documents so you can create and tweak your regular expression without waiting for the full search on the whole data set.
+The data never leaves your browser, nothing is uploaded.

-The limit in file size is Chrome's memory.
-It will let you know when it's too big, by crashing.
-A modern laptop should handle a 100mb of text without problems.
+The only limit in file size is Chrome's memory.
+It will let you know when it's too big, by smoothly crashing.
+A modern laptop should handle at least 100mb of text with ease.

 ## To run your own instance